ArduPilot/ardupilot_wiki/dev/source/docs/ros-slam.rst

     EKF2 IMU0 initial pos NED = 0.0,0.0,0.0 (m)
     EKF2 IMU0 is using external nav data

 Using the Mission Planner (or similar) go to the Flight Data screen and right-mouse-button click on the map and select "Set Home Here" >> "Set EKF Origin".
-The vehicle should appear immediatley on the map where you clicked.
+The vehicle should appear immediately on the map where you clicked.

 Video
 -----